 Meet the j.brix crew.
 We want to make wine that tells a nonfiction story.

 From the site to the soil to the growing season, our wines, if we're doing our work correctly, will speak in their own voices.
 We adore the variety California has to offer, which means we find ourselves compelled to make tiny quantities of as many different wines as we can... and, we try to add a new grape or style each harvest.
-So far, our fruit comes from four vastly different, soul-stirring vineyards.
+Our fruit comes from a number of vastly different, soul-stirring vineyards.
 We use neutral vessels, native-yeast fermentation, and absolutely nothing else, with the exception of sulfur dioxide as necessary.
 In keeping with this minimalist approach, we choose not to fine, filter or cold-stabilize our wines.
 Our motto, in winemaking and life: Only Love.

 Jody Brix Towe, Co-Winemaker/Barrel-Lifter